Paula

 Step 1 – Find which university you would like to study in

-Having said that, there are many academic institutions where you can learn in English in many cases – John Cabot University in Italy and Maastricht University in the Netherlands are just two of the most popular.
-You need to check the university website to be 100% sure of this fact before you start packing!
-See if you can get over for a few days if possible to take in any open days and special events they may be held ahead of time.
+If your main reason for choosing to study abroad is the language, then studying in an English-speaking country will free you up to focus on the course and the university itself.
+Although there are many academic institutions where you can learn in English – John Cabot University in Italy and Maastricht University in the Netherlands are just two of the most popular.
+You must check the university website to be 100% sure of this fact before you start packing!

 Step 2 – Get appropriate funding

-When you study in the UK you can be sure that the government will pay your multi-thousand-pound fees for the three or four years you wish to study, but if you’re going to study abroad you will more often than not need to find the funds yourself.
+When you study in the UK, you can be sure that the government will pay your multi-thousand-pound fees for the three or four years you wish to study as part of the student loan programme, but if you’re going to study abroad, you will often need to find the funds yourself.

-Although there may be a variety of scholarships and bursaries available overseas, as a foreign student you may not always be entitled to them.
+Although there may be a variety of scholarships and bursaries available overseas, as a foreign student, you may not always be entitled to them.
+Spend some time looking into these as you may find you are eligible for one or more.

 Step 3 – The application process

-If you plan to study in a different language, then you are expected to provide proof that you have a good understanding of the language that won’t hinder your studies.
-Your GCSE and A-Level results aren’t always guaranteed to be valid in certain countries, and you may even have to go through prior study to meet that country’s educational standards.
+If you plan to study in a different language, you are expected to prove that you have a good understanding of the language that won’t hinder your studies.
+Your GCSE and A-Level results aren’t always guaranteed to be valid in certain countries, and you may even have to complete prior studies to meet that country’s educational standards.

-Send your application off early for the best chances of acceptance, there will possibly be competition for places from students who are already resident in that country who may naturally be given a higher priority.
+Send your application off early for the best chances of acceptance; competition is often high for places on courses that offer international spaces; places are often reserved for students who are already residents in that country, so they may naturally be given a higher priority.

 Step 4 – Sort out your visa and health insurance

-Spending time abroad for longer than a few weeks or months will mean you need to obtain a specific educational visa so that you can complete your studies.
+Spending time abroad for longer than a few weeks or months, particularly for study, will mean you need to obtain a specific educational visa to ensure you can complete your studies.
 You will probably be asked to provide proof of this before being formally accepted onto a course in a foreign country.
-Legislation regarding immigration is fluid, and subject to change, so always keep an eye on this through the relevant government portals.
+Legislation regarding immigration is fluid and subject to change, so always keep an eye on this through the relevant government portals.

-Always get comprehensive medical and health insurance before you leave the country for prolonged periods because once you leave the UK your access to the NHS will be limited unless you are studying in the EU and have a valid European Health Insurance Card.
+Always get comprehensive medical and health insurance before you leave the country for prolonged periods; once you leave the UK your access to the NHS will be limited unless you are studying in the EU and have a valid European Health Insurance Card.
 Some countries may even require you to be vaccinated accordingly before you are given the all-clear to become enrolled as a student.
-It’s always best to get a full health check from your doctor before you leave.
+It’s always best to get a full health check from your doctor before you leave and make sure your health and travel insurance is updated accordingly.

 Step 5 – Acceptance and packing

 Once you’ve been accepted onto a course in a foreign country and have jumped through all the hoops, you can breathe a sigh of relief and break the good news to your family and friends.
-Think about what you will need to pack, how long you will be away for, and in a foreign country pay special attention to the kind of clothing and electrical adaptors you are going to need.
-Book your flight as early as you can to get the best deals – why not fly out a few weeks early to allow yourself time to immerse into the new culture?
+Think about what you will need to pack and how long you will be away, and pay special attention to the kind of clothing and electrical adaptors you will need.
+Book your flight as early as possible to get the best deals – why not fly out a few weeks early to allow yourself time to acclimatise to the new culture?

 You may also find this interesting: Living At Home Whilst Studying At Uni: Pros & Cons.